Chart Color Schemes

 Golden Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Golden Beach's dwellings, as per the latest Census, consisted of 56.6% houses and 43.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
-Home ownership in Golden Beach stood at 48.3%, with mortgaged dwellings at 19.4% and rented ones at 32.3%.
+In Golden Beach, as per the latest Census, 56.6% of dwellings were houses while 43.4% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This differed from Non-Metro Qld's dwelling structure which comprised 70.4% houses and 29.6% other dwellings.
+Home ownership in Golden Beach stood at 48.3%, with mortgaged properties accounting for 19.4% and rented dwellings making up 32.3%.
 The median monthly mortgage repayment was $1,907, lower than Non-Metro Qld's average of $1,950.
-Median weekly rent in Golden Beach was $400, compared to Non-Metro Qld's $450.
-Nationally, Golden Beach's mortgage repayments were higher at $1,907 versus the Australian average of $1,863, while rents were also higher at $400 compared to the national figure of $375.
+Meanwhile, the median weekly rent in Golden Beach was recorded at $400 compared to Non-Metro Qld's figure of $450.
+Nationally, Golden Beach's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing